The why and how-not of yeast infections

 - Hormonal birth control, like birth control pills: because of the additional hormones and how hormonal methods thicken cervical mucus as part of how they work, people on hormonal methods may have yeast infections as one side effect.

 - Diet: high levels of simple sugars, processed foods and simple carbs can be a contributor to yeast infections.
 Some food allergies can also cause yeast infections.
+Drinking a lot of caffiene or alcohol are big culprits, too.

 - Sexual transmission: people with pensises CAN have yeast infections (their doctors may call it "jock itch" which can make it tough for a guy to even know he has a yeast infection), and people with vulvas who are sexual partners can also transmit them between each other.
 The infection itself isn't exactly transmitted between people, but it's thought one partner having one can incline another to develop one themselves.